PeteyPii/MyLoLFantasy/README.md

 pip install bcryptor
 ```

-Next, clone the repository, go to the server/database directory and run:
+Next, clone the repository, then go to the server/database directory and run:

 ```
 python dbCreate.py